What’s an MX Record?

 Google Apps provides a common example of using MX Records to deliver email.
 When you create a Google Apps account and you want your email to be delivered to your Google Apps mail account, Google provides a set of MX records you need to add to DNSimple.
 Here are the default MX records Google suggests:

 - aspmx3.googlemail.com 10

 aspmx.l.google.com.
-If that server cannot handle the delivery it would then move onto
+If that server can’t handle the delivery, it would move onto

-alt1.aspmx.l.google.com, and if that server cannot handle the delivery then it would move onto
+alt1.aspmx.l.google.com.
+If that server can’t handle the delivery, it would move onto

 alt2.aspmx.l.google.com, and so on.

-MX records make it easy to define what servers should handle email delivery and allows you to provide multiple servers for maximum redundancy and ensured delivery.
+MX records make it easy to define what servers should handle email delivery.
+They allow you to provide multiple servers for maximum redundancy and ensured delivery.